 By Pacific Island Times News Staff

-Gov. Lou Leon Guerrero is proposing the return of the Ypao Point property to its donor in an apparent bid to take the site out of the lingering debate on the location of a new hospital.
+Gov. Lou Leon Guerrero is proposing the return of the Ypao Point property to its donors in an apparent bid to cap off the debate over the location of a new hospital.

 On June 23, 2015, a claim of interest was made by Francis A. Perez, son of the original registered landowner, Francis D. Perez, who conveyed the property to the government of Guam with a specific understanding that the property would be used as a hospital facility.